techlahoma/board_meetings/2015/12_december_minutes.md

 * Board Elections - 5 minutes
 	*** Votes -
-	Luke Crouch - Voted In
-	Devin Clark - Voted In
+	Luke Crouch - Voted In (with bank account access for funding Tulsa programs) Devin Clark - Voted In
 	Jeremy Green - Voted In
 	Lucas Watson - Voted In